Table of Contents

 Regarding transmission, this model acknowledges that heritage is transmitted through the body, because of habitus and practice, in a fluid way that permits changes.

-However, transmission can be de-temporalized and does not have to follow a straight and uninterrupted line, because artefacts (through recording technology and devices) can document the performances of a dance genre.
+However, transmission can be de-temporalized and does not have to follow a straight and uninterrupted line, because artifacts (through recording technology and devices) can document the performances of a dance genre.

 If then, for one or more generations, the dance is not practiced because the current social environment is not conducive to it being valued and used, future generations can re-discover it and re-enact it, in a process akin to what Elliott (2013) would call reinvention.